Gaussian Belief Propagation Network for Depth Completion: Related Work

 \textbf{Combination of Models and Learning.} More recently, a significant trend has emerged towards approaches that combine the strengths of both traditional modeling and data-driven learning.
 These methods aim to leverage the benefits of learned features and powerful network architectures while incorporating explicit priors or structured inference mechanisms.
-A famous pioneering work is \cite{deepCRF}, combining deep network with closed-form solver for monocular depth estimation.
-For depth completion, a prominent line of work, exemplified by CSPN-based methods~\citep{cspn,cspn++,dyspn,nlspn}, employs deep networks to predict parameters for a learned anisotropic diffusion process, refining the regressed depth from deep network. \cite{lrru} integrated traditional image processing techniques to generate an initial depth map before applying a learned refinement module. \cite{bpnet} learned a bilateral filter-like propagation process to effectively spread information from sparse measurements, \cite{basis_fitting} combined deep learning with a least-squares solver to estimate depth with constraints derived from sparse measurements. \cite{ogni} formulated depth completion as a learned optimization problem, where a network predicts local depth differences used in an energy function iteratively minimized via conjugate gradient.
+One pioneering work is Liu~\emph{et al.}~\cite{deepCRF}, combining a deep network with a closed-form solver for monocular depth estimation.
+For depth completion, a prominent line of work, exemplified by CSPN-based methods~\cite{cspn,cspn++,dyspn,nlspn}, employs deep networks to predict parameters for a learned anisotropic diffusion process, refining the regressed depth from a deep network.
+Wang~\emph{et al.}~\cite{lrru} integrated traditional image processing techniques to generate an initial depth map before applying a learned refinement module.
+Tang~\emph{et al.}~\cite{bpnet} learned a bilateral filter-like propagation process to effectively spread information from sparse measurements.
+Qu~\emph{et al.}~\cite{basis_fitting} combined deep learning with a least-squares solver to estimate depth with constraints derived from sparse measurements.
+Zuo and Deng~\cite{ogni} formulated depth completion as a learned optimization problem, where a network predicts local depth differences used in an energy function iteratively minimized via conjugate gradient.
 However, these methods still struggle with sparse data processing and limited propagation range.
-Our method falls within this hybrid category, by learning a MRF and inferring it via GBP, inherently addressing the issues of input sparsity and irregularity.
+Our method falls within this hybrid category, learning an MRF and inferring it via GBP, inherently addressing the issues of input sparsity and irregularity.